dustinpfister/blog_posts/_posts/linux-base32.md

 This will result in a bunch of files with the b64 extension appended on the end and the content of each being base64 encoded.
 However the problem then is how do I go about creating a collection of files where each file is then just the original extension.
 I got as far as becoming aware of certain other commands such as cut, but gave up after a while.

 So I have not yet discovered a way to go about quickly creating a bunch of files with base64 and then convert them back again with the original files names.
 At least I have not found a way to do so with bash commands alone anyway, there is a [nodejs project that I made a while ago](/2019/10/29/nodejs-cli-hexer/) where I as able to get something together that did just that.

+I will be looking into other things to write about when it comes to Linux commands that I should be aware of when it comes to things such as this.
+In the event that I come across a better way to go about encoding a whole bunch of files at once I will see about updating this post to refer to that.